jkeam/finance-web/README.md

 2. Put your import files into the `import` dir, matching the same schema

-3. Update `banks.txt` with your bank and credit card names, each on it's own line

-4. Update `credit-card.txt` that are only credit cards
+3. Update `banks.yaml` following the template there

-5. Import
+4. Import

     ```shell
     rails db:seed:custom